QPET: A Versatile and Portable Quantity-of-Interest-Preservation Framework for Error-Bounded Lossy Compression: Background

 \subsection{Quantities of Interest in Scientific Data}

-As discussed in the previous sections, scientific applications usually require the preservation of QoIs to ensure the integrity of scientific discoveries if lossy compression is used.
-QoIs represent any derived information that is computed from the raw data, including physical properties~\cite{gong2021maintaining}, derivatives~\cite{su2022understanding}, and topological features~\cite{yan2023toposz}.
+As previously discussed, scientific applications usually require the preservation of QoIs to ensure the integrity of scientific discoveries if lossy compression is used.
+QoIs represent any derived information that is computed from the raw data, including physical properties~\cite{gong2021maintaining,wu2024error}, derivatives~\cite{su2022understanding}, and topological features~\cite{yan2023toposz}.

-In this work, we mainly target the preservation of symbolistic QoIs as defined in previous work~\cite{jiao2022toward}, which can be formulated as univariate and multivariate functions of the input data.
-This covers a wide range of QoIs in scientific applications, including kinetic energy in cosmology, density in fusion energy science, and vector magnitude in climatology.
-While four families of QoIs (polynomials, logarithmic mapping, weighted sums, and isosurfaces) can be preserved by prior work~\cite{jiao2022toward}, the method cannot be generalized to other QoIs easily because it heavily relies on the analytical form of the QoIs to derive the point-wise error bounds on raw data.
-In this work, we aim to deal with QoIs using numerical strategies, which allow for the same interfaces for diverse sets of QoIs.
-By approximating QoIs with the second-order Taylor expansion, the proposed framework is much more inclusive than the existing works.
-Specifically, our framework can support any QoIs that can be expressed by a well-conditioned mathematical function.
-This will significantly expand the functionality of QoI-preserving lossy compressors to facilitate their use in diverse scientific applications.
+In this work, we target the preservation of symbolistic QoIs , which can be formulated as mathematical functions of the input data.
+This covers various QoIs in scientific domains, including kinetic energy in cosmology, density in fusion energy science, and vector magnitude in climatology.
+We list the categorizations of target QoIs that the proposed framework can preserve as follows:

-In the following, we list the set of target QoIs that can be preserved by the proposed framework.
-They can be broadly categorized into univariate QoIs and multivariate QoIs, as defined below.

-\textbf{Univariate QoIs:} Any second-order differentiable QoI functions, particularly the elementary functions, which are the combination of the following basic functions: \begin{itemize} \item Polynomial functions such as $x^2$, $x^3$, and $x^2+x+1$; \item Exponential functions such as $2^x$ and $e^x$; \item Logarithm functions such as $\log{x}$ and $\ln{x}$; \item Generalize power functions such as $(x+c)^{-1}$(i.e., $\frac{1}{x+c}$); \end{itemize} Composite elementary functions such as Sigmoid $\sigma(x) = \frac{1}{1+e^{-x}}$ and Hyperbolic Tangent $\tanh{x} = \frac{e^x-e^{-x}}{e^x+e^{-x}}$ can also be supported.
+\textbf{Univariate QoIs:} Any second-order differentiable QoI functions, particularly the elementary functions, which are the combination of the following basic functions: \begin{itemize} \item Polynomial functions such as $x^2$, $x^3$, and $x^2+x+1$; \item Exponential functions such as $2^x$ and $e^x$; \item Logarithm functions such as $\log_2{x}$ and $\ln{x}$; \item Generalize power functions such as $(x+c)^{-1}$(i.e., $\frac{1}{x+c}$); \end{itemize} Composite elementary functions such as Sigmoid $\sigma(x) = \frac{1}{1+e^{-x}}$ and Hyperbolic Tangent $\tanh{x} = \frac{e^x-e^{-x}}{e^x+e^{-x}}$ can also be supported.

 \textbf{Multivariate QoIs:} Any differentiable multivariate functions in the format of $F(x_1, x_2, ...x_n)$, in which $\{x_1, x_2, ...x_n\}$ are a set of data points, are also supported by QPET.
-The point set can be a data region or the scalar components of a vector data entry.
+The point set can be a data region or a vector data entry.
 Typical examples include: